FWSquatch/do180-practice/README.md

 I have taken the liberty of applying CC-BY-SA-4.0, for the time being.
 I will also contact the original author, to ask about their preferences.

+## Walkthrough

+You will find an excellent walkthrough of the original DO180 sample exam, here: https://ziyonotes.uz/ex180-sample

+## To Do list

+The original DO180 sample exam lacks a few topics that are on the modern EX188 exam.

+I will soon add exercises (and walkthroughs) for the following topics:

+* Podman Stacks
+* Podman Secrets

 # EX180 and EX188 Automated Practice Deployment
 _Powered by Ansible and Vagrant_